Day 6 - Laugavegur: Hvanggil to Botnar Emstrur

 ….
 Another vast ash plain, with conical hills rising abruptly from its surface.

-We commence our final long descent for the day.
+Your final long descent for the day.

 And finally Emstrur comes into sight, nestled amongst the folds of ash.

-We set up the tent and have a quick cuppa.
+Set up the tent and have a quick cuppa.

 And you’d never know it was here.